Tschaul/twister-react/README.md

 ## Setup as hosted by a public twister proxy

-First we install basic dependecies
+First we install the basic dependecies.

 ```
 apt-get update